rstudio/rstudio-conf-2022-program/makeovers/creating-data-input-platform-using.md

 talk_id: 22070
 talk_slug: creating-data-input-platform-using
 talk_type: regular
+talk_tags: [process, story, tidyverse]
 session_slug: makeovers
-block: 3-7-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Creating a data input platform using tidyverse
+talk_title: "Creating a data input platform using tidyverse"
 # A short version of the title, suitable for small displays
 talk_title_short: Creating a data input platform using tidyverse
 # A link to your talk's materials, when ready